-Currency has been a pivotal element of human existence for thousands of years, and by the early Iron Age, coins were already widely in circulation.
+Currency has been a central element of human existence for thousands of years, and by the seventh century BC, coins were already in circulation.
 However, with money comes the desire for more money, and with that desire comes crafty ideas of how to secure more.
 This is the origin of counterfeit money.

 Counterfeiting: A Problem Since the Birth of Society

-The fifth-century Byzantine counterfeiter Alexander the Barber took this work seriously; so seriously, in fact, that Emperor Justinian did not punish him when caught.
+The sixth-century Byzantine counterfeiter Alexander the Barber took this work seriously; so seriously, in fact, that Emperor Justinian reportedly did not punish him when caught.
 Rather, he hired him into the finance department.
-And in the United States, Mary Butterworth figured out how to use starched cloth and a hot iron to transfer the pattern of a banknote, which she then sold for less than its face value.
+And in colonial America, Mary Butterworth figured out how to use starched cloth and a hot iron to transfer the pattern of a banknote, then sold the finished bills for less than their face value.
 Counterfeits are baked into history, no matter where in the world you may be.

 Modern Anti-Counterfeiting Features on Currency